Child Health and Development Guide: Growth, Immunity & Daily Care Tips (2026)

 Daily Routine for Healthy Child

-It is also easy to develop a simple day-to-day routine that makes children active, healthy, and emotionally balanced.
+It is also easy to develop a simple day-to-day routine which makes the children active, healthy with emotionally balanced.

 • Morning

-• Healthy Breakfast- Fruits (bananas, mango, pineapple, strawberry, strawberry)
+• Healthy Breakfast- Fruits like bananas, mango, pineapple, strawberry, strawberry etc.

 • Personal hygiene – Brushing (cleaning the teeth) & Bathing (showering, washing)